Request History

 Use Cases

-Run the same request multiple times to compare responses as you develop your API.
+Run the same request multiple times to see how the response evolves as you develop your API.

 Debug Flaky Endpoints